dhoialmeida/nes-emulator-nios-2/README.md

-# Atari Emulator for Nios 2
+# NES Emulator for Nios 2
-Atari Emulator for Nios 2 softprocessor
+NES Emulator for Nios 2 softprocessor